Our Faith Ratifies God’s Promise to Us

 • THEN, We ourselves were at that time foolish toward God, and clued in to the world.
 NOW, we are clued in to God, and foolish to the world (1Cor 1:23, 24-25).

-• We were enslaved to sin and dead to God.
+• THEN, We were enslaved to sin and dead to God.
 NOW, we are alive to God and dead to sin and the world (Rom 8:11).

-• We were envious, haters; NOW we love God and all men (John 14:12, 15:13, 13:34-35)
+• THEN, We were envious, haters; NOW we love God and all men (John 14:12, 15:13, 13:34-35)

-• We were lost, but NOW we are found (Luke 15:24)
+• THEN, We were lost, but NOW we are found (Luke 15:24)

-• We were separate from Christ, but NOW Christ lives in us (John 14:16, 17), being renewed by the Holy Spirit (Titus 3:5; 2Cor 5:17)
+• THEN, We were separate from Christ, but NOW Christ lives in us (John 14:16, 17), being renewed by the Holy Spirit (Titus 3:5; 2Cor 5:17)

-• We were deceived, strangers to the covenants of promise but NOW we have been brought near by the blood of Christ (Eph 2:13)
+• THEN, We were deceived, strangers to the covenants of promise but NOW we have been brought near by the blood of Christ (Eph 2:13)

-• We were separate and alone but NOW we are one with Israel, unified as a single new man in Christ (Eph 2:14, 15)
+• THEN, We were separate and alone but NOW we are one with Israel, unified as a single new man in Christ (Eph 2:14, 15)

 See also: Christians are in Christ, in God